pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `str` `path`:  A file path to write yaml to; provide this orthe subs_folder_path
+- `path` -- `str`:  A file path to write yaml to; provide this orthe subs_folder_path
-- `str` `subs_folder_path`:  path to folder in which to place filethat's being written; provide this or a full filepath
+- `subs_folder_path` -- `str`:  path to folder in which to place filethat's being written; provide this or a full filepath
-- `str` `delimiter`:  text to place between the sample name and thesuffix within the filename; irrelevant if there's no suffix
+- `delimiter` -- `str`:  text to place between the sample name and thesuffix within the filename; irrelevant if there's no suffix

 **Returns:**

-str:  filepath used (same as input if given, otherwise thepath value that was inferred)
+`str`:  filepath used (same as input if given, otherwise thepath value that was inferred)